-PRP, Platelet Rich Plasma and PRFM, Platelet Rich Fibrin Matrix, are distilled through a simple blood draw, where your platelets and fibrin are concentrated for use using a specially designed centrifuge.
-There is a long history of using their use in orthopedics, dental surgery, and medical aesthetics.
+Platelet-Rich Plasma (PRP) and Platelet Rich Fibrin Matrix (PRFM) are distilled through a simple blood draw, where your platelets and fibrin are concentrated for use using a specially designed centrifuge.
+There is a long history of using PRP in orthopedics, dental surgery, and medical aesthetics.
 The components in PRP and PRFM help modulate cell proliferation, differentiation, chemotaxis, and angiogenesis.
 There is a wide body of evidence that shows PRP and PRFM help with accelerated healing and increased neo-collagenesis.
 PRP and PRFM contain numerous growth factors such as PDGF-AA, PDGF-AB, PDGF-BB, EGF, FGF, IGF-1, IL-1α, TGF-β1, VEGF.

 2nd Generation: Amniotic Products

 Amniotic products are derived from the amniotic membrane – commonly referred to as Amnion and Extracellular Matrix (ECM) – and amniotic fluid that are donated after the delivery of a healthy baby.
 They can contain as many as 250X the growth factors of PRP/PRFM.
 Amniotic products are anti-inflammatory by nature, therefore amniotic fluid helps reduce inflammation, increased epithelial cell reproduction, and increases angiogenesis.
 Amnion/ECM is particularly powerful in orthopedic and aesthetic applications due to the preponderance of growth factors and proteins organized and supported by a cellular matrix which serves to support the regeneration of healthy tissue.